CDSoft/lapp/README.md

 It is usually highly recommended to build `lapp` from sources.
 Some precompiled binaries are available here: [lapp release](http://cdelord.fr/lapp/release.html).

+The Linux and Raspberry Pi binaries are linked statically with [musl](https://musl.libc.org/) and are not dynamic executables.
+They should work on any Linux distributions.

 ## Usage

 ```